Kamov Ka-50: Russo-Ukrainian War

 On 24 February 2022, during the initial stages of the Russian invasion of Ukraine, at least one Russian Ka-52 helicopter was damaged but was able to land on its own.
 On 2 March, a Russian Ka-52 was hit by a surface-to-air missile and crash landed.
 On 12 March, Ukrainian forces reported that Ka-52 tail number RF-13409 had been shot down in Novomykolaivka near Kherson.
 Ukraine officials claimed on 16 March 2022 that Ka-52 number RF-13411 was shot down at an undisclosed location in Ukraine, providing footage of the airframe wreckage.
 Footage appeared on social media on 5 April 2022 that appeared to show a hovering Ka-52 shot down by a Ukrainian Stugna-P anti-tank guided missile.
 On 15 April, Ukrainian forces claimed to have shot down another Ka-52 and published footage of the wreckage; the crew were reported to have died.
 On 1 May footage appeared of another Ka-52 shot down using a Stugna-P anti-tank guided missile.
 On 4 June, Ukrainian forces of the 128th Mountain Brigade reported the downing of a Russian Ka-52 in the north.
 According to Ukrainian officials, the helicopter was shot down by MANPADS.
 On 27 June, another helicopter was hit by a British-made Martlet MANPADS, forcing it to land.
 On 15 August, Ukrainian forces damaged a Russian Ka-52 helicopter flying in Donetsk Oblast.

 Reportedly, a few Ka-52s have suffered from wing vibration under heavy-load attack missions.
 This was observed months after the invasion.
 It has been suggested that this may be due to causes such as fatigue, inadequate design, lack of maintenance, and poor management.
 Ukrainian military intelligence claimed that the Ka-52 can be "disabled with a 7.62mm machine gun" despite a claimed ability to withstand 12.7mm rounds.

-Ka-52s have been heavily used by Russian forces to defend against the 2023 Ukrainian counteroffensive.
-They have been successful, due in part to a shortage of Ukrainian short-range air defence, or SHORAD, weapons.
+Ka-52s were heavily used by Russian forces to defend against the 2023 Ukrainian counteroffensive.
+They were successful, due in part to a shortage of Ukrainian short-range air defence, or SHORAD, weapons.
 Due to the unique design of the coaxial main rotors, the helicopter can withstand the destruction of the tail.
 A video released on 19 June 2023 shows a Ka-52 losing its tail.
 The UK MOD has noted the movement of additional Ka-52s to an airfield near Berdiansk, "In the constant contest between aviation measures and counter-measures, it is likely that Russia has gained a temporary advantage in southern Ukraine, especially with attack helicopters employing longer-range missiles against ground targets".

 As of late July 2023, the UK MoD claimed that Russia has lost 40 Ka-52s since the start of the Russian invasion.
 At the same time the UK MoD said on 27 July 2023: "One of the single most influential Russian weapon systems in the sector is the Ka-52 HOKUM attack helicopter".
 With the LMUR missile, the Ka-52 has an attack range of 15 km, putting it beyond the range of Ukrainian air defences.